Vishalzz/ZomatoRestaurantRating-Flask-and-Heroku-Deployment/README.md

 Source Dataset: Kaggle

 ### Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+You must have Scikit Learn, Pandas,Numpy(for Machine Leraning Model) and Flask (for API) installed.

 ### Project Structure
 This project has three major parts :